Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse Performance Insights

-- The Orange put up 76.9 points per game (140th in college basketball) while giving up 71.1 per contest (191st in college basketball).
-They have a +52 scoring differential and outscore opponents by 5.8 points per game.
+- The Orange are outscoring opponents by 5.8 points per game with a +52 scoring differential overall.
+They put up 76.9 points per game (140th in college basketball) and give up 71.1 per outing (191st in college basketball).

-- The 35.0 rebounds per game Syracuse accumulates rank 107th in the nation, 1.3 fewer than the 36.3 its opponents grab.
+- The 35.0 rebounds per game Syracuse averages rank 106th in college basketball, and are 1.3 fewer than the 36.3 its opponents grab per contest.

-- Syracuse has typically won the turnover battle this season, committing 11.2 per game (124th in college basketball) while forcing 15.0 (43rd in college basketball).
+- Syracuse has come up on top in the turnover battle by 3.8 turnovers per game, committing 11.2 (123rd in college basketball play) while forcing 15.0 (42nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.